Skip to content

 sudo apt update && sudo apt install -y jq libjq1

-8. Back in the VM terminal, navigate to /src and build Hestia packages
+6. Navigate to /src in the VM then build Hestia packages

 bash